Prinzhorn/node-solr-synonyms/README.md

 ### synonyms.replace(tokens, synonyms)

 * `tokens`: An array of strings.
-* `synonyms`: An object which maps words to synonyms.
-E.g. the output of `synonyms.parse`.
+* `synonyms`: An object which maps words to synonyms, e.g. the output of `synonyms.parse`.

 Returns a new array where `tokens` have been replaced by their `synonyms`.